krngkr/krngkr.github.io/_pages/about.md

 ---
 permalink: /
-title: "Dr. Kriangkrai Limthong"
+title: "Kriangkrai Limthong, Ph.D."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Kriangkrai Limthong, Ph.D.
-### Department of Computer and Robotics Engineering, Bangkok University
+## Department of Computer and Robotics Engineering, Bangkok University

 I am a Lecturer in the Department of Computer and Robotics Engineering, School of Engineering at Bangkok University, Thailand, where I have been serving since 2009.
 I received my Ph.D. in Informatics from the Graduate University for Advanced Studies (Sokendai), Japan, in 2015.